 7. Seek help when in doubt

 The majority of the students wait until exam time, then seek assistance or clear some doubts.
 It can be a source of anxiety and panic, and hence poor performance.
-Seek help at Myhomeworkdone.com when you still have time to understand the difficult concepts.
+Seek help when you still fail to understand the difficult concepts.